Avanade/Beef/samples/Cdc/README.md

 ContinueWithDataLoss=true IntervalSeconds=3 MaxQuerySize=50 CdcDb="Data Source=.;Initial Catalog=XyzLegacy;Integrated Security=True" ServiceBus="azure_secret_key"
 ```

-The program output will not have logged the event.
-Log back into _Azure Portal_ and navigate to the `Xyz.Legacy.Person` queue.
+The program output will not have logged the event JSON explicity like before.
+Log back into _Azure Portal_ and navigate to the `xyz.legacy.person` queue.
 Select the _Service Bus Explorer_ and _Peek_ the messages.
 The message content type should be `application/json` with the content similar to as follows.
 Note that the `type` is the event subject and action combined, the _globalId_ is the assigned identifier, with the `source` having the existing identifier.
-Additionally, _Beef_ adds additional [`EventMetadata`](../../src/Beef.Core/Events/EventData.cs) (selectable properties) as an extension; there is an option to turn this off where not required.
+Additionally, _Beef_ adds additional [`EventMetadata`](../../src/Beef.Core/Events/EventData.cs) (selectable properties) as an extension such as a `CorrelationId`; there is an option to turn this off where not required.

 ``` json
 {